 Located in the neighboring region of Lazio, just 100 km away from Argentario Golf Resort & Spa, is the mysterious Sacro Bosco (Sacred Wood) also known as Parco dei Mostri (Monster Park) in Bomarzo.
 This Manieristic monumental complex was created during the 16th century in the gardens of condottiero and art patron Pier Francesco Orsini.
 The design is attributed to Pirro Ligorio, and the sculptures to Simone Moschino.
 The park’s name stems from the many larger-than-life sculptures, some sculpted in the bedrock.
 For more information visit bomarzo.net

-Maremma Tuscany also treasures the only property that is featured in the Design Hotels™ Collection: Argentario Golf Resort & Spa.
+Maremma Tuscany also treasures a design hotel: Argentario Golf Resort & Spa.
 The dragonfly-shaped property features a limestone façade, while in the inside, interior designer Andrea Fogli has created a contemporary style with retro and extravagant touches.

 An eco-conscious philosophy and a meticulous research of materials and modern décor: these are the ideas behind a new vision of the rustic and traditional Maremma Tuscany.
 At the Argentario Resort, the main symbol of this identity is the majestic entrance hall, where the intense colors of the sky and of the Mediterranean vegetation stand out through enormous glass windows and contrast with the tabarca-stone pavements, the arched counters and the opaque black structural elements.